dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 context note on hybrid authentication, that is then signed by all component algorithms/the hybrid signature scheme.
-If an adversary removes one component signature but not the other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating “this message must be hybrid signed”.
+If an adversary removes one component signature but not the other, then artifacts in the message itself point to the possible existence of hybrid signature such as a label stating, “this message must be hybrid signed”.
 This might be a counter measure against stripping attacks if the verifier expects a hybrid signature scheme to have this property.
 However, it places the responsibility of signature validity